MicrosoftDocs/memdocs/sccm/desktop-analytics/about-updates.md

 Devices are running a feature update that's within 90 days of reaching end of service.

 #### End of service
 Devices are running a feature update that's past the end of service date.
-For details about end of service dates, see {xlink into relevant section of UDR_monitoring}|
+For details about end of service dates, see [Windows lifecycle fact sheet](https://support.microsoft.com/help/13853/windows-lifecycle-fact-sheet)  <!-- {xlink into relevant section of UDR_monitoring}|-->

 #### Not measured
 Desktop Analytics hasn't assessed the device.

-- For Windows, this includes devices running Windows 7 or Windows 8.1
+- For Windows, this includes devices running Windows 7, Windows 8.1, or Windows 10 devices registered for the Windows Insider Program

 - For Office, this includes devices with one of the following versions: